 Planned and Future Giving

 Over the years, hundreds of generous friends have helped at-risk, special needs and troubled boys and girls by including the Connecticut Junior Republic in their estate plans.
-The vision and generosity of this very special group of friends makes a critical difference to CJR’s ability build its endowment, thus ensuring available resources to provide the special care, treatment, and educational opportunities that young people need to become productive and contributing members of society.
+The vision and generosity of this very special group of friends makes a critical difference to CJR’s ability to build its Sustaining Fund, thus ensuring available resources to provide the special care, treatment, and educational opportunities that young people need to become productive and contributing members of society.

 Here are ten suggestions to consider in leaving a legacy to a charitable organization such as CJR: